pseudolanguagecompiler/ImaginaryRealLine/README.md

 - The idea is **mathematically sound** if you fix \(\mathcal{L}\) and \(\mathcal{M}\) and treat \(\mathbb{R}_\text{img}\) as a definability‑based phenomenon.
 - The label “imaginary real line” is **philosophical/metaphorical**, not standard terminology; it should be clearly framed as a *view* of the real line, not a new fundamental structure.

-So yes, a mathematician would likely accept the underlying idea, but they would want you to:

-- Specify the language and model,
-- Clarify that the “imaginary” part is a *meta‑mathematical* or *epistemic* layer.

 ## Imaginary Reals are NOT Imaginary Numbers

 > The **imaginary real line** is the part of \(\mathbb{R}\) where most irrationals live, but they are “imaginary” in the sense that we can’t distinguish them by definition.